Note: if you urgently need a replacement passport, see Emergency Passports instead.

 - Adult renewal – excluding the passport types mentioned above.

-- Child renewal – up to the age of 15 years.
+- Child renewal – up to and including the age of 15 years.

 To book an appointment send an email to: [email protected] (click this email link to auto-populate the below required information in your email).